Brendan Shanahan: Toronto Maple Leafs

-Entering the 2016-17 season, expectations remained low for the Maple Leafs, who iced a youthful roster led by top prospects Matthews and Marner, as well as Nylander who became a full-time NHL regular during the season.
+Entering the 2016–17 season, expectations remained low for the Maple Leafs, who iced a youthful roster led by top prospects Matthews and Marner, as well as Nylander who became a full-time NHL regular during the season.
 However, the team wound up surprising many, unexpectedly making the playoffs, led by Matthews' 40-goal season, for which he was recognized with the Calder Trophy as the top rookie, as well as Marner and Nylander's strong rookie seasons (61 points each).
-They lost to the heavily favoured Washington Capitals, the President's Trophy winners, in a six-game first-round series.
+They lost to the heavily favoured Washington Capitals, the Presidents' Trophy winners, in a six-game first-round series.
 Over the next few years, the Maple Leafs established themselves as a contender in the NHL, behind the core of Matthews, Marner, Nylander and Morgan Rielly, making the playoffs in each of the following three seasons but failing to advance past the first round each time.

-At the end of the 2017-18 season, Lamoriello left the organization for the New York Islanders and assistant GM Kyle Dubas, Shanahan's first major hire back when he first arrived, was promoted to replace him.
+At the end of the 2017–18 season, Lamoriello left the organization for the New York Islanders and assistant GM Kyle Dubas, Shanahan's first major hire back when he first arrived, was promoted to replace him.
 Another major acquisition occurred in free agency in 2018, as star centre John Tavares joined the Maple Leafs on a 7-year contract.
-Shanahan also approved Dubas' decision to fire Babcock in November 2019, amidst a poor start to the 2019-20 season, and the hiring of Sheldon Keefe to replace him.
+Shanahan also approved Dubas' decision to fire Babcock in November 2019, amidst a poor start to the 2019–20 season, and the hiring of Sheldon Keefe to replace him.

-Shanahan's rebuild of the Maple Leafs has been nicknamed "the Shanaplan" among Maple Leafs fans and he has won praise for the method through which he rebuilt the team, by drafting and developing a young core as opposed to signing older players for a quick fix.
-However, he and Dubas have come under scrutiny for multiple 1st round postseason exits; the Leafs as a team have not advanced to the second round of the postseason since 2004.
+Shanahan's rebuild of the Maple Leafs was nicknamed "the Shanaplan" among Maple Leafs fans and the media, and he won praise for the method through which he rebuilt the team, by drafting and developing a young core as opposed to signing older players for a quick fix, which was the franchise method before he was hired.
+However, he and Dubas came under scrutiny for multiple 1st round postseason exits; the Leafs as a team had not advanced to the second round of the postseason since 2004 until their series win over the Tampa Bay Lightning in 2023.

+On May 22, 2025, the Maple Leafs gave permission to the New York Islanders to discuss a role in their front office with Shanahan.
+Later that day, the Maple Leafs announced that Shanahan's contract, set to expire at the end of June, would not be renewed.